Terms & Conditions

 It is a condition of your contract with us that you have adequate travel insurance cover, including healthcare cover for travel from 1 January 2021 onwards.
 Such insurance should ensure that you are properly covered against unexpected cancellation charges, unexpected costs that might be incurred while you are away, loss of money, or belongings, or personal liability claims.

 5. Holiday Prices

 Advertised prices are subject to availability and change, and are based on two people sharing a standard twin or double room.
 Single occupancy supplements will apply for solo travellers.
 Hotel and room facilities vary and may be subject to additional fees.
 Some will require payment of local city taxes on arrival.
 Please contact us for details.
 Please note changes and errors occasionally occur.
 We reserve the right to increase/decrease and correct errors in advertised prices at any time before your holiday is confirmed.
 Before you make a booking, we will give you the basic price for your chosen holiday.
 You should check all details before you make your booking.
-Upgrades or any other variations which you have requested are on a request basis with our suppliers and subject to availability, and prices for these will only be confirmed once the prices and availability has been confirmed by our suppliers.
+Upgrades or any other variations which you have requested are on a request basis with our suppliers and subject to availability, and prices for these will only be confirmed once the prices and availability have been confirmed by our suppliers.
 For all holidays, once you have accepted the basic price and a booking has been confirmed, that price is fully guaranteed and will not be subject to any surcharges.

 6. If You Change Your Booking